nuxeo/nuxeo-bench-site/content/11b-documents.md

 - MongoDB sharding
   - dispatching write load across 5 *replica sets*
-- 2 Nuxeo Importer nodes
+- Two Nuxeo Importer nodes
   - each of them importing at 12.5K docs/s

 Compared to the tests done in Phase 1, using sharding nearly doubled the import throughput.